harness/developer-hub/docs/platform/secrets/secrets-management/add-hashicorp-vault.md

 ### Step 5: Test Connection

-Once the Test Connection succeeds, click **Finish**.
-You can now see the Connector in **Connectors**.
+Once the Test Connection succeeds, select **Finish**.
+You can now see the connector in **Connectors**.

-:::info
+:::info important
-Important: ​Harness tests connections by creating a dummy secret in the Secret Manager or Vault.
+​Harness tests connections by creating a dummy secret in the Secret Manager or Vault.
 For the Test Connection to function successfully, make sure you have Create permission for secrets.

 The Test Connection fails if you do not have Create permission.
-However, Harness still creates the Connector for you.
-You may use this Connector to read secrets, if you have View permissions.
+However, Harness still creates the connector for you.
+You may use this connector to read secrets, if you have View permissions.

 :::